is copy trading legal?

 How can I ensure that I am engaging in copy trading within legal boundaries?

-To ensure that you are engaging in copy trading within legal boundaries, it is important to follow these steps.
+To ensure that you are engaging in copy trading within legal boundaries, it is essential to follow these steps.
 Firstly, research and understand the regulations and laws surrounding copy trading in your country.
 Secondly, choose a reputable and regulated copy trading platform that complies with applicable laws.
 Lastly, adhere to the platform’s terms and conditions, including risk management guidelines, and stay updated with any regulatory changes.